Random2127/MyJavaCode/README.md

 1. Calculator:
    - Basic
-   - using function
+   - using functions
-   - division error proof
+   - all operators, float, division error proof
 3. Reversing a String:
    - for loop